St. Mary's Episcopal Church (Athens, Georgia)

 St. Mary's Episcopal Church was an Episcopal church in Athens, Georgia, United States.
-Completed in 1869, it came to prominence after the musical group R.E.M., then without a name, played its first concert at the location in 1980.
+Completed in 1869, it came to prominence after the musical group R.E.M., then without a name, played its first concert there in 1980.

-Built for the workers at the nearby Athens Manufacturing Company, owned by Robert Lee Bloomfield, the factory's closure in 1892 led to the demise of the church's functionality.
+The church was built for workers at the nearby Athens Manufacturing Company, owned by Robert Lee Bloomfield; the factory closed in 1892.

 History

-Built in 1869, and located at the foot of Carr's Hill, the church was not named for Mary, mother of Jesus, but for Mary Baxter, a shareholder in the factory who was recently deceased.
+Built in 1869, and located at the foot of Carr's Hill, the church was not named, as is commonly the case, for Mary, mother of Jesus, but for Mary Baxter, a shareholder in the factory who was recently deceased.

-The first service was held at the church on April 9, 1871, by Robert Lee Bloomfield (1827–1916), who also designed the church.
+The first service was held at the church on April 9, 1871, by Robert Lee Bloomfield, who also designed the church.
 He based the design on his childhood church in his native Bound Brook, New Jersey.

 Regular services were held for the next 21 years, but had stopped by 1899.
 Bloomfield's business closed in 1892, resulting in a marked downturn in parishioners.

 The building became the headquarters of the local Red Cross in 1945, and during the 1960s it was the home of Athens-Clarke County Museum.
 It subsequently became apartments for University of Georgia (UGA) students.